 At events serviced by GC Racing each athlete wants to know when they have crossed the finish line completing their race.
 Upon crossing the finish line the athlete wants to know their placing and their time.
 GC Racing’s uses FinishLynx timing cameras and IPICO RFID Chip timing equipment to time events.

 A FinishLynx camera system is called a line scan camera.
 It photographs a very narrow slit image aimed at the finish line and only the finish line.
 This narrow slit image is taken electronically thousands of times per second and transfers all those images electronically to a computer running the FinishLynx software.
 The FinishLynx software assembles all of these narrow slit images that the FinishLynx operator uses to view, score, and time the athletes.
 Check out the animations below of how a FinishLynx camera operates.

 Camera based timing and scoring systems are all based on how fast your camera is recording at.
 This is called the cameras frame rate.
 This includes both video based camera systems and line scan camera systems.
+GC Racing’s FinishLynx camera is a line scan camera system.
 As you increase the frame rate you increase the accuracy on being able to precisely determine when the athlete crosses the finish line.
 Rule of thumb: A higher frame rate is better than a lower frame rate.